 \subsubsection{On-policy Optimization}

-As illustrated in Figure~\ref{fig:rl}, GRPO typically begins with a cold-start stage to obtain a SFT LLM.
+As illustrated in Figure~\ref{fig:rl}, GRPO typically begins with a cold-start stage to obtain an SFT LLM as the initial policy LLM.
 Subsequently, in each GRPO iteration, RL data processed through difficulty-aware data curation is fed into the policy LLM to generate online rollouts.
 These group rollouts are then scored by a reward system involving a judge LLM, as introduced in Section~\ref{sec:mas}, providing reward feedback to guide on-policy LLM optimization.